onqtam/headjack/src/digital_footprint.md

 <!-- FIXME: edit picture to add text -->

 <img src="images/multidimensionality_cropped.png">

+> "Social networks do best when they tap into one of the seven deadly sins.
+Facebook is ego.
+Zynga is sloth.
+LinkedIn is greed." - [Reid Hoffman](https://www.azquotes.com/quote/134480), LinkedIn founder

+!!!
+A single identity network is all 8 at the same time.

 But that comes at a cost: fragmented & inconsistent identity, content duplication, & lack of composability to name a few.
 What if everything was built on top of a single unified identity network shared and reused across apps with granular subscriptions (following) for what we want to be notified for and see from others in our feeds (+ the ability to control the visibility of any action)?